Community Care Service Review 2026

 At December's council meeting held in St Arnaud, a motion was passed to review our community care services in response to Federal Government changes to the way aged care services are funded and delivered.

 The new Aged Care Act 2024 and Aged Care Rules 2025 came into effect from November 1, 2025 and have a fundamental focus on the rights and needs of older people.
 This Act governs the way council provides community care services and introduces new operating requirements that require thorough review before we progress further with their implementation.
+You can read more about the passed motion from council's CEO Brent McAlister on our website here.

 The new Aged Care Act and its potential impact